yongkyuns/noon/README.md

 ![Alt Text](./assets/shapes.gif)

 ## Motivation
-noon is an animation library that allows you to draw 2D objects and animate them with high- level commands.
+noon is an animation library that allows you to draw 2D objects and animate them with high-level commands.
 This project draws inspiration from [manim](https://github.com/3b1b/manim), which is used to create [educational videos about math](https://www.youtube.com/c/3blue1brown).
-While Python is a great language for end-users, it would be interesting to explore similar implementations in a compiled language and the possibilities that it would enable, such as real-time interaction and deployments to the web.
+While Python is a great language for end-users, it would be interesting to explore similar implementations in a compiled language and the possibilities that it would enable, such as real-time interactions and deploying to the web.
 Along the way, I became interested in Rust and tried to apply it for my learning in this project.

 ## Architecture
 Noon is designed as a thin animation-wrapper on top of an awesome existing library called